castai/docs/docs/getting-started/external-cluster/kops/kops.md

 - `jq` – a lightweight command line JSON processor.
 For more information about the tool click [here](https://stedolan.github.io/jq/).

-- **IAM permissions** – The IAM security principal that you're using must have permissions to work with AWS EKS, AWS IAM, and related resources.
-Additionally, you should have access to the EKS cluster that you wish to onboard on the CAST AI console.
+- **IAM permissions** – The IAM security principal that you're using must have permissions to work with AWS IAM, and related resources.
+Additionally, you should have access to the kOps cluster that you wish to onboard on the CAST AI console.

 - The CAST AI agent has to be running on the cluster.